olebole/irafdoc/doc/specred.sfit.rst

   A one dimensional function is fit to spectra in a list of echelle, multispec, or onedspec format images.
 The first two formats will fit the spectra or orders (i.e. the lines) in each image.
-  In this description the term <tt>"spectrum"</tt> will refer to a line of an image while <tt>"image"</tt> will refer to all spectra in an image.
+  In this description the term <span style="font-family: monospace;">"spectrum"</span> will refer to a line of an image while <span style="font-family: monospace;">"image"</span> will refer to all spectra in an image.
   The parameters of the fit may vary from spectrum to spectrum within images and between images.
 The fitted function may be a legendre polynomial, chebyshev polynomial, linear spline, or cubic